aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/barcode-recognition/improve-barcode-recognition/recognition-modes-and-presets/_index.md

 ---
-title: Recognition Quality Options and Presets
+title: Recognition Quality Options and Presets in Java
+linktitle: Barcode Reading Presets
 type: docs
 description: "This article explains how barcode recognition can be optimized in terms of accuracy and speed using different automatic presets and setting various options"
 keywords: "Improve Barcode Recognition, Optimize Barcode Reading, Optimized Scan for Barcode Recognition, Speed Up Barcode Reading, Image Processing for Barcode, Read Many Barcodes from One Image, Aspose.BarCode, Read Barcodes in Java"